michaelgreen-0/pow-guard/README.md

  - Setup your reverse proxy (Nginx in my case) to point to your localhost port 5000.
 If you want to use a different port then make sure this is reflected in Dockerfile.app and the docker-compose file.
  - Running `docker compose -f docker/docker-compose.yaml up -d --build` will then start Redis and *Layer 7 DDoS Guard* together.
  - Navigate to your protected service either locally or through the internet and you will be taken to the pow page for verification.

+## Support
+Talk to me via [email](mailto:m_green@hotmail.co.nz) or [LinkedIn](https://www.linkedin.com/in/michael-green-fraud/).

+There are customisations which I recommend for production-ready systems.
+Including auto-scaling the difficulty and other smarts around the difficulty of the problem.
+If you need a hand with deployment then let me know and we can chat about how to incorporate this into your stack.

+Demo requests are welcome.

 ## License